 Marine-based eco tourism is a fast-growing industry for many countries and vital part of coastal economies.
 In many places, it can also be a boon to the conservation of charismatic species that draw in the tourists.

-Killer Whales are found in every ocean, but are perhaps best known in the Pacific North West where they inspire both traditional and folk art, dominate marine eco-tourism marketing, and have been immortalized in countless films and popular literature.
+Killer Whales are found in every ocean, but are perhaps best known in the Pacific North West where they inspire both traditional and folk art, dominate marine eco-tourism marketing (visit us to formulate the best marketing strategy to promote the company), and have been immortalized in countless films and popular literature.
 There, they occupy three distinct populations; a resident population, a transient population, and an offshore population.

 The Salish Sea resident population, occupying the area between Washington and British Columbia, is made up of just three family groups, or pods, that may interbreed over generations but remain in separate social groups through time.
 Resident Killer Whales do not breed or interact with the transient or offshore populations, having unique habitat, social, and prey needs.
 This isolation, combined with their small numbers, increasing prey scarcity, marine pollution, and lingering effects of the oceanarium trade boom that decimated the population in the 1960s, is how the Southern Resident Killer Whales ended up on the Endangered Species List.